qbicsoftware-archive/portlet-template/README.md

 ```

-### II - Write jUnit tests
+### II - Write jUnit tests, check code coverage

-The generated folder already contains a simple jUnit test (i.e., in `src/test/java/life/qbic/portlet/DonutPortletUITest.java`).
+The generated folder already contains a simple [jUnit](junit) test (i.e., in `src/test/java/life/qbic/portlet/DonutPortletUITest.java`).
 Writing code that tests your code is an important part of the development lifecycle.
 The idea is to be able to catch bugs before they are released.
 If at least one unit test fails after changing the code, it means that either the requirements changed (and you haven't updated the test) or your code is broken (and you have to fix it).
 This happens before your code is released, so you are improving the quality of the code you are delivering.

 As a general guideline, try to code the _logic_ of your portlet independent of the user interface so you can easily write code that tests your portlet.